Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Introduction

 \textbf{Challenge 3: Type abilities of objects.} All Move objects can have several associated abilities to constrain how they can be used and persisted.
 For example, the struct type \verb|VeryAble| in Figure~\ref{fig:intro_example} has \verb|drop| and \verb|store| abilities while \verb|Receipt| has none of them.
 The \verb|drop| and \verb|store| are two abilities that may affect the validity of a transaction.
 The \textit{store} ability determines if an object can be stored in persistent storage, while the \textit{drop} ability allows an object to be dropped without being used.
 An object without \verb|drop| and \verb|store| abilities, such as \verb|Receipt|, can not be transferred to other accounts and thus must be consumed by \emph{one and only one function call} within the same transaction.
 Such objects are usually called \textbf{``Hot Potato''} and are typically used for implementing flash loans~\cite{flashloan}.
-It enables users to perform permissionless and collateral-free loans and ensures that the loans are repaid within a single transaction.
-When generating a transaction, we have to guarantee that all produced ``Hot Potato'' objects are properly handled.
-For example, if we create a function call \verb|loan<T>()| in a transaction, then the created object of type \verb|Receipt<T>| should be passed as input to another function to consume it.
+It enables users to perform permissionless and collateral-free loans and ensures that the loans are repaid in a single transaction, \issta{where a transaction on Move refers to a sequence of Move function calls as defined in Section~\ref{sec:preliminaries}}.
+When generating a transaction, a fuzzer must ensure that all produced ``Hot Potato'' objects are properly handled.
+For example, if a fuzzer creates a function call \verb|loan<T>()| in a transaction, then the created object of type \verb|Receipt<T>| should be passed as input to another function, in this case, only \verb|repay<T>| to consume it.
 Such ``Hot Potato'' objects introduce constraints across different function calls.

-\para{Our contributions.} In this paper, we propose a \emph{type graph}-guided Move fuzzing framework, \tool.
-Given a Move smart contract, we build a \emph{type graph} to model all the type constraints.
-This type graph will later be used to guide the generation and mutation of transactions during fuzzing.
-For example, Figure~\ref{fig:intro_typegraph} shows a simplified type graph for the smart contract in Figure~\ref{fig:intro_example}.
+\para{Our contributions.} In this paper, we propose a \emph{\wanxu{dependency graph}}-guided Move fuzzing framework, \tool.
+Given a Move smart contract, we build a \emph{\wanxu{dependency graph}} to model all the type constraints.
+The \wanxu{dependency graph} will later be used to guide the generation and mutation of transactions during fuzzing.
+For example, Figure~\ref{fig:intro_typegraph} shows a simplified \wanxu{dependency graph} for the smart contract in Figure~\ref{fig:intro_example}.
 Nodes in the graph represent different object types or functions, while the annotated edges maintain different relations and constraints among them.
 In order to further overcome tricky checks in Move smart contracts, we also design and implement a concolic executor in \tool.